Want to add some life to your front porch? Download these easy DIY planter box plans and learn how to build these modern farmhouse planters.

 Our porch has come a long way this summer.
 Remember when it looked like this at the beginning of the summer?

-Then we got some cute new furniture to go alongside our DIY concrete side table.
+Then we got some cute new furniture to go alongside our DIY concrete side table (which was a great project too)!

 Now that we are at the end of the summer, we decided it was time to add just one more outdoor project to really round out this front porch.